electricimp/GoogleIoTCore/README.md

 ### Errors Processing ###

 The most of methods of the library return results via callbacks.
-And every callback include the `error` parameter which indicates if the operation has been executed successfully (`error` is `0`) or has been failed.
+And every callback includes the `error` parameter which indicates if the operation has been executed successfully (`error` is `0`) or has been failed.
 Different [error codes](#error-codes) include errors returned by the transports and the errors from the library.

 ## API Specification ##